Soares/simplifience.com/post/sample/imagine.md

 There are many ways to turn the number line into a number plane.
 You've already encountered number planes for things like graphs and charts where you write points in the form $(1, 2)$ or $(x, y)$.
 Using imaginary numbers is just like using $(x, y)$ pairs.
 The confusing part of imaginary numbers is that we refer to a point on the number plane as *a single <span class="info" markdown="inline">two-dimensional number</span>*.

 <aside class="info" markdown="block">
 You don't have to stop there.
-You can invent 3D numbers, too!
+You can invent 3D numbers too.
 Or even 4D numbers.
-You can make up all sorts of crazy new numbers.
+You can make up all sorts of crazy features.
 "Number" is a very loose term.
 </aside>

 The "imaginary numbers" you've heard so much about are just the vertical axis of the number plane.
 Together with the original ("real") number line this creates the <span class="info" markdown="inline">complex plane</span>.
 Points on this plane are two-dimensional numbers.